skip to content

 This basic principle provides correct exposure under clear, sunny skies, but it can be adjusted for different lighting conditions.

-The "Sunny 16" ruler is particularly useful when you don't have a light meter, or your camera cell is defective.
-Many old cameras, or those with aged cells, can benefit from this rule for quick and efficient manual exposure.
-Rather than spending money on an expensive external light meter, you can use the "Sunny 16" ruler to calculate exposure to the eye.
+The "Sunny 16" rule is especially useful when you don't have a light meter, or your camera's meter is faulty.
+Many older cameras, or those with aging meters, can benefit from this rule for quick and efficient manual exposure.
+Rather than spending money on an expensive external meter, you can use the "Sunny 16" rule to calculate exposure by eye.

 To apply the "Sunny 16" rule, follow these simple steps:

-1. Determine the sensitivity of your film (ISO): It is usually indicated on the roll of film.
-For example, Kodak Gold 200 film is ISO 200 film.
+1. Determine your film's sensitivity (ISO) : This is usually indicated on the film roll.
+For example, Kodak Gold 200 film is an ISO 200 film.

-3. Set your shutter speed opposite to ISO: If you are using ISO 200 film , set your shutter speed to 1/200 (or the closest value, such as 1/250if your device does not have the exact speed).
+3. Set your shutter speed inversely to ISO : If you're using ISO 200 film, set your shutter speed to 1/200 (or the closest value, like 1/250 if your camera doesn't have the exact speed).

-Tip: If your camera does not have a shutter speed that matches your ISO exactly (for example, ISO 200 with only 1/125 or 1/250 available) , it is recommended to take the nearest higher speed.
+Tip: If your camera doesn't have a shutter speed that exactly matches your ISO (e.g. ISO 200 with only 1/125 or 1/250 available), it's recommended to shoot with the nearest higher speed .

-Adjust the "Sunny 16" rule according to lighting conditions
+Adjust the "Sunny 16" ruler according to lighting conditions

-Although the basic rule setting "Sunny 16" is perfect for a sunny day, lighting conditions change often.
-Here's how to adjust your aperture and shutter speed settings based on variations in light:
+While the basic setting of the "Sunny 16" rule is perfect for a sunny day, lighting conditions often change.
+Here's how to adjust your aperture and shutter speed settings based on changing light conditions:

-Summary table of settings for the “Sunny 16” rule
+Summary table of the settings of the "Sunny 16" rule

 Snowy landscape or sunny beach f/22

-Can we adjust the shutter speed instead of the aperture?
+Can you adjust shutter speed instead of aperture?

-Yes, you can also adjust the shutter speed while keeping the aperture fixed at f/16 .
-For example, if you are shooting under overcast skies but want to maintain an aperture of f/16, all you need to do is slow down your shutter speed by 2 stops.
-If your film is ISO 200 and your speed is set to 1/250, go down two stops at 1/60 to compensate for reduced light.
+Yes, you can also adjust your shutter speed while keeping the aperture fixed at f/16 .
+For example, if you are shooting under overcast skies but want to maintain an aperture of f/16 , you would only need to slow down your shutter speed by 2 stops .
+If your film is ISO 200 and your shutter speed is set to 1/250 , go down two stops to 1/60 to compensate for the reduced light.

-Lighting conditions ISO of the film Recommended shutter speed at f/16 Shutter speed adjustment (in stops)
+Lighting conditions Film ISO Recommended shutter speed at f/16 Shutter speed adjustment (in stops)

 Overcast sky with some shadows ISO 200 1/60 +2 stops (slow down)